turly/vtools/README.md

 # vtools
 Some of my scripts for video file manipulation. ffmpeg and mkvtoolnix needed.
+Careful with these, while I've used them, try them out on COPIES of your video files first!

 ## fix-mkv-langs
 A tiny script which uses mkvmerge and mkvpropedit to change all streams with undefined languages (ie "language=und") to be "eng" (or a language of your choosing.)